 how to define your motor inside your drive train

-What kind of Medium Voltage drive do you need?
+What kind of Medium Voltage drive configuration do you need?

-Look to a drive as a black box convertor.
+Think of a drive as a black box converter.
 On the input side you have the grid supply with constant sinusoidal voltage and frequency and on the output, you want again a perfect sinus with variable voltage and variable frequency.
 The ideal black box does not influence your grid supply and delivers a pure sine wave to your motor.
 Now, what does it take to deliver such superb power quality and why does it matter?
-This is where the various types of electrical configuration of AC drive systems, called topologies, come into play.
+This is where the various types of medium voltage drive configurations, called topologies, come into play.

 Let’s get into some basics first: